akmalnahdi99/React-Landlord/00 ReadME React.md

+[2021-01-07]
+- for file InventoryOfArea pls check the small screen layout (text out of card)
+-
 [2021-01-06]
 - add x button to every quick link button or any other design you find good;
 - all charts are based on victory charts so documentations can be found here : https://formidable.com/open-source/victory/docs/victory-pie/